-Also, create a “bucket list” of destinations you’d love to go to.
+Also, create a bucket list of destinations you’d love to visit.

 He continues, “Instagram changed travel a lot.
 All of a sudden, destinations that never saw too many tourists are getting swamped with people trying to copy popular photos they saw on Instagram.”

 Though you might not want to copy other people’s photos, you can leverage Instagram collections like Matt’s and start compiling your own images from places you’d like to go.
 For information on how to exactly do that, check out Instagram’s page on it here.